 What you need to know while on benefits

 Please check this carefully to make sure the details used to calculate your benefit are correct.
-If any of the details are wrong or something has not been included you must contact the benefit office immediately.
+If any of the details are wrong or something has not been included, you must contact the benefit office immediately.

 Please tell us immediately about any changes in your circumstances or those of your family who are included in your claim.
 These include:

-- Changes in income, including benefits
+- changes in income, including benefits

-- Any changes in your Universal Credit award
+- any changes in your Universal Credit award

-- Your rent changes
+- if your rent changes

-- You move
+- if you move